Jessie Diggins: 2020–2026

 Diggins won the 2021 Tour de Ski, a first for an American.
 She placed atop the overall World Cup 2020–2021 season standings, claiming the biggest annual prize in cross-country skiing.
 Diggins' victory put her with Koch, who won the men's title in 1982, to be the only Americans to win overall season titles for a World Cup cross-country ski circuit.

 At the 2022 Winter Olympics, Diggins won bronze in the women's sprint to become the first American to win an individual Olympic medal in a cross-country sprint.
 She went on to win silver in the women's 30 kilometer freestyle, earning the U.S.' last medal on the last day of the Olympics.
 She was the first non-European to win a medal in the event.
 Diggins left Beijing as the most decorated American cross-country skier of all time.
 For the second straight Olympics, she finished in the top 10 in all six women's cross-country skiing events.

 In December 2022, Diggins broke the American record for World Cup cross-country ski wins with her fourteenth such win.

-At the FIS Nordic World Ski Championships 2023 in Slovenia, Diggins and teammate Julie Kern won bronze in the team sprint.
+At the FIS Nordic World Ski Championships 2023 in Slovenia, Diggins and teammate Julia Kern won bronze in the team sprint.
 Two days later, Diggins won gold in the 10 km freestyle, which was the first top medal for an American in an individual event at any cross-country skiing world championship.